-1. INTRODUCTION
+1. Introduction

-The solar corona (the outer layer of the Sun's atmosphere) plays an important role in solar activity and the Sun's impact on the Earth's atmosphere.
-The high (million degree K) temperatures found in the corona result from a still unidentified (but likely magnetic-field dominated, e.g., Zirker 1993; Walsh & Ireland 2003; Klimchuk 2006) heating mechanism that must be a fundamental process, since it is known to occur across a wide range of stellar types.
+The solar corona (the outer layer of the Sun's atmosphere) plays an important role in solar activity and the Sun's impact on Earth's atmosphere.
+The high (million degree Kelvin) temperatures found in the corona result from a still unidentified (but likely magnetic field dominated; e.g., Zirker 1993; Walsh & Ireland 2003; Klimchuk 2006) heating mechanism that must be a fundamental process, since it is known to occur across a wide range of stellar types.
 The distribution of energy with temperature in the corona presumably reflects the nature of this mechanism and the way that energy is redistributed through the corona from the locations where heat is deposited.

-In principle it is simple to determine the distribution of coronal plasma with temperature (known as the "differential emission measure", or DEM) by inverting a set of temperature-sensitive extreme-ultraviolet (EUV) observations.
-In practice however, observational noise, finite observations, and incomplete knowledge of the relevant atomic physics make this an ill-posed problem complicated by the computational details of the solution algorithm.
-These difficulties have been well understood for decades (Craig & Brown 1976) and considerable effort is still being made to validate these DEM analyses (Guennou et al. 2012a,b; Testa et al. 2012a; Aschwanden et al. 2015).
+In principle it is simple to determine the distribution of coronal plasma with temperature (known as the "differential emission measure," or DEM) by inverting a set of temperaturesensitive extreme-ultraviolet (EUV) observations.
+In practice, however, observational noise, finite observations, and incomplete knowledge of the relevant atomic physics make this an illposed problem complicated by the computational details of the solution algorithm.
+These difficulties have been well understood for decades (Craig & Brown 1976), and considerable effort is still being made to validate these DEM analyses (Guennou et al. 2012a, 2012b; Testa et al. 2012a; Aschwanden et al. 2015).
 Furthermore, recent years have seen the advent of impressive new DEM calculation techniques (Hannah & Kontar 2012; Plowman et al. 2013; Cheung et al. 2015).
 These have been validated for a wide range of coronal conditions and run quickly on modern computers, allowing DEM studies of larger spatial and temporal domains than ever before.

-The Solar Dynamics Observatory (SDO), launched in 2010 (Pesnell et al. 2011), has led to greatly improved understanding of the solar corona including determination of coronal DEMs with both images at several EUV passbands from the Atmospheric Imaging Assembly (AIA; Lemen et al. 2012) and spectral irradiance measurements from the EUV Variability Experiment (EVE; Woods et al. 2012).
-This has been accomplished for studies of solar flares (e.g., Hock 2012; Fletcher et al. 2013; Kennedy et al. 2013; Warren et al. 2013; Caspi et al. 2014; Warren 2014; Zhu et al. 2016), active regions (e.g., Warren et al. 2012; Aschwanden et al. 2013; Del Zanna 2013; Petralia et al. 2014), coronal loops (e.g., Aschwanden & Boerner 2011; Warren et al. 2011; Del Zanna et al. 2011), the full Sun (e.g., Nuevo et al. 2015; Schonfeld et al. 2015), and even the entire corona over a complete Carrington rotation (Vásquez 2016).
+The Solar Dynamics Observatory (SDO), launched in 2010 (Pesnell et al. 2011), has led to greatly improved understanding of the solar corona, including determination of coronal DEMs with both images at several EUV passbands from the Atmospheric Imaging Assembly (AIA; Lemen et al. 2012) and spectral irradiance measurements from the EUV Variability Experiment (EVE; Woods et al. 2012).
+This has been accomplished for studies of solar flares (e.g., Hock 2012; Fletcher et al. 2013; Kennedy et al. 2013; Warren et al. 2013; Caspi et al. 2014; Warren 2014; Zhu et al. 2016), active regions (e.g., Warren et al. 2012; Aschwanden et al. 2013; Del Zanna 2013; Petralia et al. 2014), coronal loops (e.g., Aschwanden & Boerner 2011; Del Zanna et al. 2011; Warren et al. 2015), and even the entire corona over a complete Carrington rotation (Vásquez 2016).
 Major advances provided by SDO include consistent, high temporal resolution, long-term, full-Sun observations.

 In this paper we present a study of the long-term coronal DEM variability leveraging these uniform data sets over a significant fraction of the solar cycle.
 Considering the corona in such a holistic sense provides perspectives lost in narrowly focused active region studies.
-EVE spectra are particularly well suited to this task because extra effort has been made to provide in-flight calibration thanks to sounding rocket under-flights with an identical instrument (Hock et al. 2010).
+EVE spectra are particularly well suited to this task because extra effort has been made to provide in-flight calibration thanks to sounding rocket underflights with an identical instrument (Hock et al. 2010).
 Additionally, the ability to identify individual emission lines in EVE spectra allows for the selection of diagnostics representing a wide range of coronal conditions.
-We present an analysis of the variation of the corona over a significant fraction of the solar cycle through calculation of daily full-Sun integrated DEMs utilizing the complete EVE MEGS-A data set.
-We describe the instrument and data set in $\S2$ .
-A description of the DEM calculation as well as relevant underlying assumptions is given in $\S3$ and the DEM validation is discussed in $\S4$ .
-Implications of the results on the coronal energy content and its evolution are discussed in §5.
-We conclude and discuss future uses of these results in §6.
-We also discuss an analysis of the solar spectrum near the Fe XVIII 94 À line in Appendix A.
+We present an analysis of the variation of the corona over a significant fraction of the solar cvcle through calculation of daily full-Sun integrated DEMs utilizing the complete EVE MEGS-A data set.
+We describe the instrument and data set in Section 2.
+A description of the DEM calculation, as well as relevant underlying assumptions, is given in Section 3, and the DEM validation is discussed in Section 4.
+Implications of the results on the coronal energy